-The Learning programme is a pioneering new collaboration between New London Architecture and The City Centre to inspire the next generation about London's built environment, promote the huge range of careers available, and empower young people by giving them a voice in the future shape of their city.
+The City Centre hosts the New London Architecture Learning programme helping to inspire the next generation about London's built environment, promote the huge range of careers available, and empower young people by giving them a voice in the future shape of their city.

 Working with industry professionals we can provide a unique learning experience for schools that opens up the world of the built environment.